-- As learners progress into the second stage of the project, they attend a weekly job club.
-This supports them with CV and cover letter writing, understanding job applications, how to search for jobs, and interview skills.
-The first job club session involves completing a self assessment and ‘moving on plan’ to help staff understand learners desired onward destinations.
+- As learners progress into the second stage of the project, they attend a weekly ‘Careers/Moving on’ class.
+This supports them with CV and cover letter writing, understanding job adverts and applications, how to search for jobs and courses, and interview skills.
+The first session involves completing a self assessment and ‘moving on plan’ to help staff understand learners desired onward destinations.
 This is reviewed termly (Gatsby BM 3).

-- Learners are provided with information about routes into employment, apprenticeships (or further study), and a session is delivered on local labour markets.
-Labour market opportunities are frequently discussed (Gatsby BM 2).
+- Learners are provided with information about transition options, routes into employment, apprenticeships (or further study), and a session is delivered on local labour markets.
+Labour market opportunities are frequently discussed (Gatsby BM 2, 4).

-- Learners also attend jobs fairs (apprenticeship fairs, or higher education fairs if desired) and mock interviews.
-Sessions are held with talks from autistic peers in work, and with our ‘In Work Support’ team regarding reasonable adjustments and ongoing support once in work (Gatsby BM 2, 4, 7).
+- Sessions are held with talks from autistic peers in work, and with our ‘In Work Support’ team regarding reasonable adjustments and ongoing support once in work (Gatsby BM 3, 5).

 Careers advice and personal guidance

 - Learners take part in a 1:1 careers interview with an external Level 6 advisor to support them in making informed choices as they progress into the second part of the project (Gatsby BM 8).

 - Skill Up lessons directly link curriculum learning to learners’ career paths by working on workplace soft skills in the classroom environment, such as problem-solving and communication, alongside actively teaching topics such as customer service, teamwork and product design (Gatsby BM 4).

 - Functional skills lessons also support learners with their work skills by teaching concepts such as time and money management, as well as supporting the improvement of written communication skills, which can be used for filling out forms and communicating with an employer (Gatsby BM 4).